-The first mistake made by Dawkins, according to his opponents, was to compare transgender people with transracial ones.
+The first mistake made by Dawkins, according to his critics, was to compare transgender people with transracial ones.
 According to their interpretation, this is a way to mock trans people by comparing them with a group that is generally perceived as “ridiculous”.
 This comparison is therefore seen as Dawkins’ way to make a slippery slope argument.
 Men are asking to be called women now, next think you know white people will call themselves black.
 But is this really what Dawkins meant?

 That’s the problem with this debate.
 It is all based on subjective interpretation.
 I honestly didn’t interpret it like this when I read his tweets.
 I read about Dolezal and she seemed like a troubled person with a difficult history who could potentially be genuine.
 I didn’t think Dawkins was using her to make a subtler version of an “attack helicopter” joke.
 Could I be wrong?
 Of course.
 But I could also be right.
 The truth is gender dysphoria is a very perplexing and difficult thing for most people to understand.
 It’s only natural for people to see transgender and transracial people as similar in some ways.

 Of course transgender people are much more common, and actually exhibit some identifiable psychological patterns that earn them a medical label, while identifying as another race seems to be a symptom that results from extremely different circumstances in different people.
 But still, cancelling Dawkins over this comparison might send the message that, if transgenderism seems similar to transracialism to you, you’re a transphobic bigot who should be silenced.
-Now how is that a good idea if you’re a trans activist and want to get ordinary from diverse backgrounds to support your cause?
+How is that a good idea if you’re a trans activist and want to get ordinary people from diverse backgrounds to support your cause?
 In any case, if trans people who actually have experience with these issues find it counterproductive to make this comparison, I am happy to comply and avoid it myself.

 One of the passages from Dawkins’ tweet that seems to have triggered many progressives was “Some men choose to identify as women”.
 They might say, for example, that if a man develops gender dysphoria, she will simply identify as a woman, period.
 It is an involuntary process.
 If I wake up tomorrow and discover that I actually have a female body, and that my memories of being a cis man are false, I will still feel and identify as a man.
 It may be a choice for me to publicly identify as a man, but not to simply identify as a man.
 That is beyond my control.
 No matter how much I may want to identify as a woman, I can’t.
 Personally, I find this a reasonable use a language.
 Having seen how sensitive people feel about this, I will avoid this language in the future and I encourage Dawkins and others to do the same.